 On June 28, 2021, TPG, Oak, GF GW LLC ("GF") and AU10TIX, entered into a Sale and Purchase Agreement (the "SPA"), pursuant to which Oak and GF purchased preferred shares in AU10TIX from TPG.
 In connection with the SPA, (i) such parties and ICTS entered into an amended and restated shareholders agreement and an amended and restated registration rights agreement and (ii) AU10TIX's Articles of Association (the "Articles") were amended by a deed of amendment.
-Following the completion of the sales and purchases contemplated by the SPA: (i) ICTS owned 68.69% of the outstanding share capital of AU10TIX in the form of New Series A Preferred Shares; (iii) GF owned 10.93% of the outstanding share capital of AU10TIX in the form of New Series A Preferred Shares; and (iv) TPG owned 7.51% of the outstanding share capital of AU10TIX in the form of New Series A Preferred Shares.
+Following the completion of the sales and purchases contemplated by the SPA: (i) ICTS owned 68.69% of the outstanding share capital of AU10TIX in the form of Class B Ordinary Shares; (ii) Oak owned 12.87% of the outstanding share capital of AU10TIX in the form of New Series A Preferred Shares; (iii) GF owned 10.93% of the outstanding share capital of AU10TIX in the form of New Series A Preferred Shares; and (iv) TPG owned 7.51% of the outstanding share capital of AU10TIX in the form of New Series A Preferred Shares.
 In addition, AU10TIX has an option plan which grants rights to subscribe for up to 1,000,000 class A ordinary shares.